Rose and Rosie: Personal life

 Rose and Rosie first met in 2007 at a Halloween party at the ages of 19 and 17 respectively, but were both in relationships at the time.
 Rose is a lesbian and Rosie is bisexual.
 Once both single, they went on their first date on 20 October 2011, and made their relationship official on 19 July 2012.
 Rose proposed on Rosie's birthday, 30 May 2014, and the wedding took place in England at Clearwell Castle on 20 March 2015.

-As of 2024, the pair lives in the Cotswolds with their two sons, dogs, Wilma and Woodstock "Woody"; and cat, Flynn.
+As of 2024, the pair lives in the Cotswolds with their two sons; two dogs, Wilma and Woodstock "Woody"; and a cat, Flynn.
 They previously lived in Worcester and Hertfordshire.

 In April 2019, the couple announced that they had chosen a joint married name, Daughton, use of which however is not reflected in their social media activities.

 Shortly after midnight on 9 April 2020, Rosie revealed through social media that Rose was in hospital suffering a difficult miscarriage.
 Rosie was unable to be with Rose at hospital in light of COVID-19 pandemic restrictions.
 They later posted a video that went into more depth about the traumatic experience.

 They have two children; Rosie gave birth to their first son (Ziggy Wilder) in July 2021 and Rose had their second son (Rocky Elwood) in August 2024.